Annual Coastal Cleanup - Fall 2019 - Thank you for those who came out this year!

 - Addressing a variety of issues including Graffiti Eradication; Neighborhood and Citywide Clean-ups; Earthday Activities; Abandoned Shopping Carts Removal; Mayor's Beautification Recognition Program; Recycling and Household Hazardous Waste Program; Tree City U.S.A., and other projects.

-The Pride and Beautification Committee meets the second Wednesday of February, May, August, and November, at 8 a.m. at City Hall.
+The Pride and Beautification Committee meets the second Wednesday of February, May, August, and November, at 8 a.m. at Public Works Services (1400 Broadway Street).
 The public is encouraged to attend.
-Resources are available through the City Manager's office.
+Resources are available through the Public Works Services office.

 Chairperson: Diane Howard, Redwood City Vice Mayor, email, 650-208-4774